Events / Info / Philanthropy Asia Summit 2026

 Scientific breakthroughs reach communities when the partnerships, funding, and pathways to scale are in place.
 Without these, even the most promising innovations risk delivering proof of concept rather than proof of impact.

 Scientists, innovators, and thought leaders take the stage to share how their work is making a difference today.
-From coral restoration and carbon sequestration to vaccine development and AI-enabled healthcare, the conversation explores what it takes to move science into practice across Asia.
+From coral restoration and carbon sequestration to AI-enabled healthcare, the conversation explores what it takes to move science into practice across Asia.

 • Prof David M. Baker Director, Swire Institute of Marine Science, The University of Hong Kong